Foreign Cattle Market: Veterinary

 On landing, animals were examined by a veterinary surgeon who took their pulse and temperature.
 Suspects were set aside for observation.
 If one animal in a cargo was found to be contagious, it was slaughtered at once and its carcase sterilised by steam in an iron digester; its companions were put with the suspects.
 Drovers wore protective clothing, afterwards disinfected in a sulphur chamber.
 Hides, horns, fleeces and offal were also disinfected; manure and litter were sterilised.
 A correspondent from The Times thought the market was very clean and by the standards of the day animals were slaughtered humanely.

 Foreign veterinarians observed for their governments.
 American cattle bore ear tags and, if one was found to be diseased, the American vet would telegraph the serial number to his government: the animal's home farm could be traced within hours and a quarantine imposed if necessary.
 The Argentine government sent a vet too, in 1903.

 The quarantine rules could minimise, but could not altogether prevent, the importation of contagious diseases.
 The government accepted that cattle plague (1877) and foot-and-mouth disease (1880 and 1882) had escaped from Deptford market.

+Strict quarantine

 Besides cattle, sheep and pigs, there was a small trade in horses and donkeys.
 The rule that no animal could leave the market alive was strictly enforced.
 A country bumpkin from Essex brought a complaint before magistrate Montagu Williams.
 The Essex man, needing a good steed, had been induced by a glowing advertisement to pay £30 for a horse, viewable at Deptford Market.
 He did not realise it was in no condition to be ridden away.